 Example 2: Repairs to your unit for numerous scuffs and scrapes took 2 hours.
 You are responsible for the charge, regardless of the length of your tenancy.

-Trash: The city charges extra to pickup large items or garbage in excess of the weekly allotment.
+Trash: Many cities charge extra to pickup large items or garbage in excess of the weekly allotment.
 If you put out extra or oversize trash, you are responsible for the cost of pickup.

 Receiving Your Check:

 if Changing Units/Rooms: Your deposit will be transferred to your new unit/room.